 Well, I would say “no”, it’s not really good value but rather incredible value.

-That’s an easy thing to just say, so let me show you why I’m so convinced about that here…
+That’s an easy thing to just say, so let me explain why here…

 Let’s assume the total cost to find, recruit and use a specialist road traffic lawyer is £2500.

 It could be a little less for a less proven Lawyer, or significantly more for a well proven one – see the many celebrity price estimates in the press over the years as examples!

 If you’re under 65*, you’d have to be a Member of DriveProtect for 143 Months (11.9 years) without using the service for it to be more cost effective to go to a specialist Traffic Solicitor direct*